 Check out their calendar here for more details.

-Marnie Brady is a doctoral candidate in Sociology at the CUNY Graduate Center, writing a dissertation on the contemporary relationship between labor and housing in the case of private equity investments.
-Her essays and case studies, which center on urban politics and social movements, have been published in Progressive Planning, Poverty & Race, and Formations: The Graduate Center Journal of Social Science Research.
-She is currently co-editing a special issue of Cities: The International Journal of Urban Policy and Planning.
-Marnie has taught writing intensive courses in sociology at Hunter College, and recently served as a Writing Fellow in the Writing Across the Curriculum program at Brooklyn College.
+Marnie Brady received her Ph.D. in Sociology at the CUNY Graduate Center.
+Her current research examines the contemporary relationship between labor and housing in the case of private equity investments.
+Her essays and case studies, which center on urban politics and social movements, have been published in Progressive Planning, Poverty & Race, and Formations: The Graduate Center Journal of Social Science Research, and Cities: The International Journal of Urban Policy and Planning, and in the volumes New Labor in New York, and Revolting New York (2017).
+Marnie is a Mellon Writing Mentor Fellow at the Macaulay Honors College where she also works in digital teaching and learning.
 Marnie’s research and teaching interests developed through her more than ten years of work in public policy and community organizing.
-She holds a B.A. in International Studies from American University (1997), and an M.Phil. in Sociology from the CUNY Graduate Center (2012).
+She holds a B.A. in International Studies from American University, and an M.Phil. in Sociology from the CUNY Graduate Center.

 Mara de Gennaro (Ph.D, Columbia University) teaches interdisciplinary global theory and critical writing in Gallatin's M.A.
 Program.
 Her research specialties are 20th-century transatlantic and Caribbean literatures, comparative modernisms, and postcolonial studies.
 She is the author of Modernism after Postcolonialism: Toward a Nonterritorial Comparative Literature, published by Johns Hopkins University Press in 2020.
 Her articles have appeared in such journals as Textual Practice, Comparative Literature Studies, Paideuma, differences, and The Yale Journal of Criticism, and in numerous book collections, including the ACLA’s most recent decennial report on the state of the discipline, Futures of Comparative Literature (Routledge, 2017).